vmware-archive/pivnet-resource-documentation/index.md

 # Get Started with Pivnet Resource

-The first thing you need to is define the resource type.
-In your pipeline, you will need to add the following under `resource_types`:
+The first thing you need to do is define the resource type.
+In your pipeline, you will need to add the following snippet under `resource_types`:

 ```yaml
 ---